add1993/hadoop-projects/README.md

 #### Program 2: Find friend pairs whose number of common friends (number of mutual friends) is within the top-10 in all the pairs.
 Output the output in decreasing order.

+Used two pair of map reduce jobs. <br\>
+The first map reduce job will find the mutual friends and produce the output with the friends pair and their mutual friends.<br/>
+The second map reduce job will read the previous job output and then send the result to the same reducer by using the constant key.
+The value from mapper in this phase will have <friendPair><tab><mutualFriendList> format and we will directly send this complete line to the reducer and process it there. <br/>
+ In the second reducer, we will split the received value by first <tab> and we will get the first value as the friend pair and the second value as a comma separated mutual friend list.<br/>
+ We can then again split the mutual friends list and store the count in a java map and use custom comparator to sort the map.
+Once the map is sorted in descending order we can take the top 10 values.

 ##### Output Format:
 <User_A>, <User_B><TAB><Number of Mutual Friends><TAB><Mutual/Common Friend Number><br/>